suman363/Devops-Tasks_and_stuff/README.md

 # Devops-Tasks_and_stuff

-#This Repo consists of day-to-day task and important questions related to DEVOPS.
+#This Repo consists of day-to-day task and important questions related to DEVOPS..